 Something you don't see every day: A Champion Summoner!

-I made this build because I really enjoy the low-stress ease and dependability of the champion spec, and wanted to see if a high armour, perma-fortify melee class could make a summoner playstyle work.
+I made this build because I really enjoy the low-stress ease and dependability of the champion spec, and wanted to see if it could make a MI summoner playstyle work.
 Turns out the answer is yes!

 -A tanky summoner!